Clore-ai/Clore/doc/validator-setup.md

 1. **VPN Considerations**

    - Consider using a VPN for administrative access
-   - Ensure VPN doesn't interfere with masternode connectivity
+   - Ensure VPN doesn't interfere with validator connectivity

 2. **DDoS Protection**